-The possibility of using alternatives to a full dose of BNT162b2 as the second dose of vaccine is elderly populations in Canada and many northern European countries.
-However, restrictions on the use of ChAdOx1 nCOV-19 in younger adults due to concerns regarding vaccine induced thrombotic thrombocytopenia mean that this would not be a suitable option for a mixed schedule in adolescents.
+The use of heterologous prime/boost schedules of COVID-19 vaccines has been studied in nCOV-19 in younger adults due to concerns regarding vaccine induced thrombotic thrombocytopenia mean that this would not be a suitable option for a mixed schedule in adolescents.

-COMCOV study showed a schedule with ChAdOx1 nCOV-19 as the first dose, followed by study of this vaccine showed it to be 89.7% effective at preventing SARS-CoV-2 infection in adults, without any significant safety concerns.(14) A phase 3 study currently underway in the USA
+COMCOV and COMCOV2, to facilitate flexible immunisation programmes.
+The COMCOV study study of this vaccine showed it to be 89.7% effective at preventing SARS-CoV-2 infection in adults, without any significant safety concerns.(15) A phase 3 study currently underway in the